Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 This article will also use Azure CLI executed in bash shell on WSL to set up the environment.
 It could be done using Azure portal, Resource Manager templates or Azure PowerShell.
 CLI was chosen as I find it easier to follow and explain the individual steps and configurations needed.

 **Remember** in the scripts to replace all the resource names that need to be unique.
-This would be the name of the Web App and Azure Container Registry.
+This would be the name of the web app and Azure Container Registry.
 You may also change location if you want something closer to home.
 All other changes are optional.

 > **Tip**: You can search/replace the word "secureacr" with something unique to make all the scripts unique.